Josefina Aguilar: Process

 Aguilar's family dig the clay they use from a pit in a field outside of Ocotlán de Morelos.
 To get the quality clay required they have to dig down 10 or 12 feet.
 They soak the clay, lay a palm mat over it, and walk on it to press out the bubbles.
 While sculpting, Aguilar sits on her heels on a flat stone.
 Finished figures have to dry indoors for a week (direct sunlight would cause them to crack) before the family fires them in a rustic wooden kiln for nine hours.
 Many figures are lost to breakage.
 Those that survive the firing process have to cool overnight before they can be painted.
 The Aguilars sell their artwork on trestle tables set up in the open courtyard of their five-family complex.
 Aguilar and her husband purchased the land where the clay for her work is sourced.
 Previously, the family paid weekly for the clay they used from this land.

 Work in museums

-Josefina Aguilar's work is displayed in the Museum of International Folk Art in Santa Fe, the Mexic-Arte Museum in Austin, TX, the San Antonio Museum of Art, and the Mexican Museum in San Francisco.
+Josefina Aguilar's work is displayed in the Museum of International Folk Art in Santa Fe, the Mexic-Arte Museum in Austin, Texas, the San Antonio Museum of Art, the Mexican Museum in San Francisco, and the National Museum of Mexican Art in Chicago.